Murder charges over Indigenous teen death

-Three more people have been charged with murder over the bashing death of Indigenous teenager Cassius Turvey as he walked home from school in Perth.
+Three more people are set to face court court over the bashing death of Indigenous teenager Cassius Turvey as he walked home from school in Perth.

 Jack Steven James Brearley, 21, is already before the courts on a murder charge over the 15-year-old’s death in Middle Swan on October 13 last year.

-Police said two more men and a woman were charged with murder on Thursday.
+Police said two more men and a woman were charged with murder on Thursday and are due to appear in the Perth Magistrates Court on Friday.

 It’s alleged the three were in company with Brearley during the assault on the teen who died in hospital 10 days later after suffering serious head and other injuries, some inflicted with a metal pole.